Kjeff24/aws-terraform-resources/ec2-instance/README.md

 - Invalid AMI ID
 	- Ensure the AMI exists in the selected region.
 The default AMI is for us-east-1; change it for eu-west-1.
+- InvalidBlockDeviceMapping: Volume size is smaller than snapshot
+	- Increase `instance_config.root_volume_size_gb` to at least the AMI’s snapshot size (often 8GB for Ubuntu/Amazon Linux).
+Default is now 8GB.
 - IAM instance profile not found
 	- If you pass a name, ensure the profile exists; with an ARN, verify the account id and name.
 - Security group/id format errors